HamidShoaraee/Autonomous-Driving/README.md

 # Autonomous-Driving
 # Self-driving car and Emergency vehicle.
-Autonomous Vehicles (Avs) are the future of road transportation which can bring us safety, efficiency, and productivity.
-But staying in the lane is not enough anymore and AVs need to train for more complicated edge cases.
-In this project, we want to try to solve one of these edge cases with help of Deep Reinforcement Learning(DRL).
+Autonomous Vehicles (AVs) are the future of road transportation which can bring us safety, efficiency, and productivity.
+But staying in the lane is not enough anymore and AVs need to train for doing more complicated edge cases.
+In this project, I try to solve one of these edge cases with help of Deep Reinforcement Learning(DRL).

 Why I am thinking about this project?
 Two reasons, First, I am crazy about all cars either the 1980 Toyota Corolla or Tesla model S. Second, I watch the AlphaGo movie https://www.youtube.com/watch?v=WXuK6gekU1Y so need to have a project about Reinforcement Learning!.